chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

   - the use of `private` and `api` schemas described in [PostgreSQL Conventions](./postgres-conventions.md#schema).
   - the use of Linux and PostgreSQL user and role mapping

-## Nix
+### Nix

-The chuck-stack uses the [Nix package manager](./tool-linux.md#nix) extensively to deploy server, client and developer applications because of its ease of tool installation **AND** maintenance.
-With Nix, you no longer need to script installations.
-You simply declare what you want at any time (install or update), and Nix makes that configuration come into existence.
+The chuck-stack uses the [Nix package manager](./tool-linux.md#nix) to deploy server, client and developer applications because of its ease of tool installation **AND** maintenance.
+With Nix, you no longer need to script installations and updates.
+You simply declare what you want, and Nix makes that configuration come into existence.

 We use Nix in two primary ways: